LorisBarbisan/gig-event-connect/replit.md

-# EvenLink - Replit Migration
+# EventLink - Replit Migration

 ## Overview
-EvenLink is a freelance marketplace platform specifically designed for the events industry.
+EventLink is a freelance marketplace platform specifically designed for the events industry.
 It connects event professionals (freelancers) with recruiters/companies seeking skilled crew members.
 The platform aims to streamline the hiring process for event staff, offering detailed profiles, job posting capabilities, and integrated communication tools.

 ## User Preferences
 - Security-focused development with proper client/server separation